Einsteinish/RSA/README.md

 - $e =  3$:

    $gcd(3,20)=1$ (relatively prime, so valid).

 Let’s select $e = 3$, which satisfies these conditions.

+(Note) Two numbers are relatively prime (also called coprime) if they share no common factors other than 1.
+This means their greatest common divisor (GCD) is 1.

 ### **Step 5: Calculate the Private Key $d$**
 The private key $d$ is the modular multiplicative inverse of $e$ modulo $\phi(n)$, meaning: